 Another thing you have to keep in mind is the persistent rain.
 After all, there is a good reason why this part of the country is so lush and green.
 If you can learn to appreciate the rain and the fog, this will be one of the most memorable hikes in your life.

 Getting to the beginning of the trail

-The fee to walk both trails is 3000 COP, which is less than a US Dollar.
+The fee to walk both trails is 6,000 COP, which is just over a US Dollar.

 Food and drinks

 There is no place to get food and water along the hike, so you really need to pack some – take a picnic with you or at least some snacks – for the duration of the hike.
 I recommend carrying 2 liters of water as a minimum, especially if you are fortunate enough to hike when the sun is shining.

 When to hike Valle de Cocora

 Cocora Valley is gorgeous no matter the weather, and that’s about the only good news you’ll get.
 Chances are it’ll be raining when you visit.
 The driest month in the region is July, whereas apparently October is the wettest one.